abdulwm97/NextJsPracticeProject/README.md

 - One of the pages included will be index.js and this will be the root page

 ## Dynamic paths
 Allows us to display different content on the same page by extending the path.
-To implement this you add `[]` at the beginning of the file name
+To implement this you add `[NameOfFile]` at the beginning of the file name

 ## How to start development server
 ```npm run dev``` starts the development server